 Debt and mental health

-It can be difficult to open up and admit you need help, but that’s how you can take the first step to get back on track.
+It can be hard to open up and ask for help, but it is the first step to getting back on track.

 I thought that could be the end of my marriage.
 All the shame, stigma, self-loathing and everything had built up so much.